Cream1234567890/Calibration-Process-in-Black-Box-LLMs/README.md

 :smile: This repository collects recent papers on Confidence Estimation, Calibration Error Measurement, and Calibration Alignment in black-box LLMs.

 :star: At the same time, we have organized these methods in black-box models into a survey paper.

+:star: Additionally, we have collected some methods applicable to white-box LLMs and categorized them on our GitHub.
 ## Content

 ---